+- Act the Mackenzie Valley Resource Management Act. - Archaeological Impact Assessment archaeological research as defined by the Prince of Wales Northern Heritage Centre Guidelines for Developers for the Protection of Archaeological Sites in the Northwest Territories. - Archaeological Overview a study of archaeological sites as defined by the Prince of Wales Northern Heritage Centre Guidelines for Developers for the Protection of Archaeological Sites in the Northwest Territories. - Board the Mackenzie Valley Land and Water Board established under Part 4 of the Act.

+or

-- Act the Mackenzie Valley Resource Management Act. - Archaeological Overview as defined by the Prince of Wales Northern Heritage Centre Guidelines for Developers for the Protection of Archaeological Sites in the Northwest Territories. - Archaeological Impact Assessment as defined by the Prince of Wales Northern Heritage Centre Guidelines for Developers for the Protection of Archaeological Sites in the Northwest Territories. - Board the Mackenzie Valley Land and Water Board established under Part 4 of the Act, or the [INSERT NAME OF REGIONAL PANEL] Board established under Part 3 of the Act, as the case may be. - Borehole a hole that is made in the surface of the ground by drilling or boring. - Dogleg the clearing of a line, trail, or right-of-way that is curved sufficiently so that no part of the clearing beyond the curve is visible when approached from either direction. - Drilling Fluids any liquid mixture of water, sediment, drilling muds, chemical additives or other wastes that are pumped down hole while drilling and are specifically related to drilling activity. - Drilling Waste all materials or chemicals, solid or liquid, associated with drilling, including drill cuttings and Drilling Fluids. - Durable Land land that is able to withstand repeated use, such as gravel or sand with minimal vegetative cover. - Engagement Plan a document, developed in accordance with the Board's Engagement and Consultation Policy and the Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits, that clearly describes how, when, and which engagement activities will occur with an affected party during the life of the project.
+Board - the [regional panel] Land and Water Board established under Part 3 of the Act.

+- Borehole a hole that is made in the surface of the ground by drilling or boring. - Closure and Reclamation the process and activities that facilitate the return of areas affected by the Project to viable and, wherever practicable, self-sustaining ecosystems that are compatible with a healthy environment, human activities, and the surrounding environment. - Dogleg the clearing of a line, trail, or right-of-way that is curved sufficiently so that no part of the clearing beyond the curve is visible when approached from either direction. - Drilling Fluid any liquid mixture of water, sediment, drilling muds, chemical additives or other wastes that are pumped down hole while drilling and are specifically related to drilling activity. - Drilling Waste all materials or chemicals, solid or liquid, associated with drilling, including drill cuttings and Drilling Fluids.

-Flowback - the flow of Fracturing Fluid back to the wellbore after fracture treatment is completed.
+- Durable Land land that is able to withstand repeated use, such as gravel or sand with minimal vegetative cover. - Engagement Plan a document, developed in accordance with the Board's Engagement and Consultation Policy and the Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits, that clearly describes how, when, and which engagement activities will occur with an affected party during the life of the project. - Engineered Structure any structure or facility designed and approved by a Professional Engineer, including but not limited to the [enter list of structures/facilities] associated with the Project.